Pre-season: What should we keep in mind?

-The preseason is the ideal time to focus on the learning and incorporation of some dietary habits focused on our nutritional and objective needs as well as the burden of training on a daily basis.
+The preseason is the ideal time to focus on learning and incorporating eating habits focused on our nutritional needs and goals as well as the load of daily training.

 Our collaborator Nutrisport, tells us on this occasion what factors we have to take into account in the sports preseason

 During this period, training sessions can be double, morning and afternoon, in which there is a high load of exercises, these being more generic.
-These sessions include such exercises how to enhance the skills of athletes, strength-explosive training, aerobic conditioning, recovery and physiotherapy sessions, to redirect the individual to an improvement of the body composition and to restore the parameters for an improvement of the performance.
+These sessions include such exercises how to enhance the skills of athletes, strength training-explosive, aerobic conditioning, recovery and physiotherapy sessions, to redirect the individual to an improvement of the body composition and to restore the parameters for an improvement of the performance.

-Throughout the seasons athletes experience fluctuations in the energy expenditure of physical exercise, spontaneous caloric intake, weight and body composition, reaffirming what is indicated by the American College of Sports Medicine (ACSM) that the requirements and needs of nutrients they are not static and the recommendations must be periodized according to the individual situation and condition.
+Throughout the seasons, athletes experience fluctuations in energy expenditure from physical exercise, in spontaneous caloric intake, weight and body composition, reaffirming what is indicated by the American College of Sports Medicine (ACSM) that the requirements and needs of nutrients They are not static and the recommendations should be periodized according to the individual situation and condition.

 A psychological level, the subjects will be prepared for face the next challenges as well as to manage the difficulties with which they are, and in turn to maintain consistency and uniformity in training and matches, without forgetting to enjoy and know how to manage, from the nutritional point of view, the social activities that involve food.